soekdd/eddie/05_Profile/020_Eddie.md

 ## Image Prompt

-A 17-year-old gilr with very short, tousled blonde hair (slightly messy, not neat).
+- Retro watercolour graphic novel, dramatic 1980s atmosphere.
+A 17-year-old girl with very short, tousled blonde hair (slightly messy, not neat).
 She looks smart and resilient, but also feminine – soft features, expressive green eyes, blonde eyebrowns and a subtle youthful glow.
 No makeup.
 She is slim, a mixture of toughness and quiet charm.
 Her clothing is in the style of 1980s East Germany: an oversized green army jacket, worn red GDR tracksuit bottoms or sometimes an old oversized shirt.
+The textures should be hand-painted watercolours with bold contours and a retro colour palette (warm, muted tones, 1980s vibe).